 Dr. S. Karly Kehoe is the Canada Research Chair in Atlantic Canada Communities.
 Her primary research areas are religion, migration, and minority identities in the British Atlantic, but she is also interested in sustainable development and rural change in Nova Scotia and the Scottish Highlands.
 She co-edits the Histories of the Scottish North Atlantic book series with Edinburgh University Press and is the board chairperson of the Gorsebrook Research Institute for Atlantic Canada Studies.
 Dr Kehoe will give a presentation on the Highland Scots in Nova Scotia.

-A full day of presentations for just $99 cad.
+A full weekend of presentations for just $119 cad

 Registration opens October 1, 2020.